Tuxedo floating nightclubs: Inception

-The idea of buying a second-hand ship to serve as a floating nightclub to be moored on the Tyne originated with Tyneside-based businessman Michael Quadrini, who already owned the popular Tuxedo Junction nightclub in Newcastle, and several bars, and was looking for a larger venue.
+The idea of buying a second-hand ship to serve as a floating nightclub to be moored on the Tyne originated with Tyneside-based businessman Michael Quadrini (1943–2023), who already owned the popular Tuxedo Junction nightclub in Newcastle, and several bars, and was looking for a larger venue.
 And so he purchased the Caledonian Princess, renaming her the Tuxedo Princess.
 The vessel had been built in 1961 as a car ferry, in which role it served until 1981.
 The later Tuxedo Royale was also a former car ferry, the Dover, built in 1965.

 Originally the Tuxedo Princess was to be moored on the Newcastle side of the Tyne, but after failing to get planning consent, she was moored on the south bank, the Gateshead waterfront.
 When it first opened in December 1983, the club had a strict dress code for patrons, while the staff all wore naval uniforms, a tradition carried on by resident DJ Chris King, who worked in a US Naval officer's uniform.

 Music and marketing

 The music policy on both ships was contemporary dance, with some specialisations, notably on board Tuxedo Royale, which benefitted from two club areas.
-For some time, week-nights included a student session playing rock and alternative, with weekends featuring pop-dance in the below-decks club played by DJ King, while DJ Tim Prince played soul, jazz, funk, and later NY house and garage, in the upstairs First Class Lounge.
+The music policy featured pop-dance in the below-decks club played by DJ Chris King, resplendent in his US Navy Officer's uniform, while DJ Tim Prince (who later worked as Tim 'Bomber' Lancaster), played soul, jazz, funk, and later NY house and garage, in the upstairs First Class Lounge, and on the Tuxedo Royale, there was a mid-week student night playing rock and alternative.

 Both ships boasted restaurants and a variety of bars.
 Early-evening 'triples' deals offered three shots of spirits in a glass for the price of a single shot, and played a role in encouraging clubbers on board earlier than would otherwise have been the case.
 Door and wet take were the mainstay of revenue, with the restaurants functioning largely as loss-leaders.